JohnKurlak/algorithmic-problem-solving/Chapter 2/README.md

 #### Assuming input values have a particular range

+It's common to assume that the input values you are given will lie in some range that makes sense for the problem.

+It's also common to make this kind of mistake with collections.
+Many people assume that whatever collection they are working with has enough elements in it.
+For example, maybe you are asked to find the `k` brightest stars in a list of `n` stars.
+It's easy to assume that `n >= k` because that's the only way you can arrive at a meaningful solution.
+However, it's possible that someone will pass an empty list or a list with only three values when `k` is  a larger value, like ten.
+Make sure the code you write accounts for the possibility that `n < k` by throwing an exception in that case.

 #### Assuming you have a binary search tree when only a binary tree is specified

 #### Assuming inputs are non-null